Fay Alice Vogt Erickson

 Fay grew up in the Elba area.
 This 3.5" x 2.5" card was probably made by Fay as a child (FAE - Fay Alice Ender)

-Unknown but may be Andus's brother who stayed in Sweden since picture was taken in Furudal, Sweden by photographer Thekla Frankzon and Andus was born in Ore which is in Dalarna County Sweden and Furudal is in same county.
+Unknown but probably Andus's brother who stayed in Sweden since picture was taken in Furudal, Sweden by photographer Thekla Frankzon and Andus was born in Ore which is in Dalarna County Sweden and Furudal is in same county.

 Fay married Andrew Erickson on June 28, 1922 at Elba, Nebraska.
 The couple farmed near Elba and later in the Wolbach, Scotia and Cotesfield areas until moving into Elba in 1966.